Bolivia Travel Guide – Everything you Need to Know

 During the months of March and April, it is possible to get the famous mirror reflection from the little water that still remains from the wet season.
 During sunset this is spectacular!

-At a first glance, La Paz can seem like just another overcrowded city.
+At first glance, La Paz can seem like just another overcrowded city.
 However, all it takes is you to have a good walk around the city and that all changes.

 Not many cities around the world can beat La Paz’s extraordinary setting.
 Located at 3,650m above sea level, La Paz is essentially situated in a bowl that descends from a large flat plain.